AccuWeather's New RealImpact(TM) Scale for Hurricanes will Revolutionize Damage Predictions for Greater Public Safety

 As Taylor Fontenot, a captain of the all-volunteer Cajun Navy rescue group, said to the Washington Post in September 2018, it's "real, real dangerous when the weather people start downgrading storms.
 Then folks feel they are okay to ride it out.
 That's when we get the life-or-death scenarios."
 The new AccuWeather RealImpact Scale for Hurricanes will work to solve this problem by using a multi-dimensional approach to determine and communicate the real impact of storms rather than just the one-dimensional measurement of wind speed.

-Hurricanes Irma and Maria, which made landfall in 2017 as Category 5 hurricanes, would have been rated AccuWeather RI5 hurricanes.
-Additionally, Hurricane Sandy, which came ashore in 2012, would have been rated AccuWeather RI5.
-Tropical Storm Allison, which did not receive a hurricane numerical designation on the Saffir-Simpson scale, made landfall in Texas in 2001, causing catastrophic flooding and the deaths of more than 50 people, would have been rated AccuWeather RI5 on the new scale.
+Hurricanes Irma and Maria, which made landfall in 2017 as Category 5 hurricanes, would have been designated 5 on the AccuWeather RealImpact Scale.
+Additionally, Hurricane Sandy, which came ashore in 2012, would have been rated 5 on the AccuWeather RealImpact Scale.
+Tropical Storm Allison, which did not receive a hurricane numerical designation on the Saffir-Simpson scale, made landfall in Texas in 2001, causing catastrophic flooding and the deaths of more than 50 people, would have been rated 5 on the AccuWeather RealImpactScale.

 Another unique feature of the AccuWeather RealImpact Scale for Hurricanes is the flexibility AccuWeather expert meteorologists used to the design the system, enabling rapid integration of the latest scientific breakthroughs into the scale to immediately benefit the communication of a storm's impact.
 For example, researchers at The Pennsylvania State University recently defined the K-scale, a new way to describe the damage potential from storm surge based on storm surge height and velocity.
 When available, AccuWeather will integrate the K-scale damage estimates into the AccuWeather RealImpact Scale for Hurricanes when considering the impacts of storm surge.